Seven Years' War: Persia

 Persia ended up under the rule of the Zand dynasty during the period of the Seven Years' War.
 Like the Ottoman Empire, they were also neutral during the war.
 They had more pressing matters to attend to.
-Karim Khan Zand, was busy playing politics and was in the process of legitimising his claim to the Persian throne by placing a puppet king on the throne, Ismail III, the grandson of last Safavid king, in 1757.
+Karim Khan Zand, was busy playing politics and was in the process of legitimising his claim to the Persian throne by placing a puppet king on the throne, Ismail III, the grandson of the last Safavid king, in 1757.
 However, by 1760, he had managed to eliminate all other potential claimants to the throne as well as Ismail III and had established himself as the head of his own dynasty, the aforementioned Zand dynasty.